tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ### Compiling the project

-In the project, you can switch between `Skyrim`/`Fallout4`.
-In the end, all project should be compiled successfully (maybe).
+In the project, you can switch the configurations between `Skyrim`/`Fallout4`.
+In the end, all projects should be compiled successfully (maybe).

 ## Linking the files to the game